2000 Intercontinental Cup |

 CM/DM: Antonio Rattin (Argentina)

-Antonio Rattin played his entire career with Boca Juniors.
+Antonio Rattin played his entire career with Boca Juniors between 1956 and 1970.
 He was remembered for getting send-off against England at the World Cup Finals in 1966, in which he refused to leave the field.
 This incident, and others surrounding the same game, arguably started the long-lasting rivalry between the national teams of Argentina and England.
-He earned 34 caps and also went to the World Cup Finals in 1962.
+He earned 34 caps between 1959 and 1969, and also went to the World Cup Finals in 1962.

 Sebastian Battaglia is the most decorated player in Boca Juniors' history, having won 18 titles with the club between 1998 and 2012.
 He won 4 Copa Libertadores and 2 Intercontinental Cups.
-He had two stints with Boca Juniors and a stint with Villarreal in between.
+He had two stints with Boca Juniors and a one year stint in the 2002-20023 season with Villarreal in between his two Boca Juniors stint.
 At the international level, he earned 10 caps between 2003 and 2009.

 Pescia was part of one of the most remembered midfield lines in the history of Boca Juniors, along with Carlos Sosa and Ernesto Lazzatti between 1943 and 1947 when Boca Juniros won the 1943 and 1944 domestic leagues, apart from one Copa Ibarguren, one Copa de Competencia Británica and two Copa Escobar-Gerona.
 At the international level, he received his first callus in 1945, but made his debut in 1946.
 He was capped 12 times